Config

 in your dist-workspace.toml or dist.toml:

-We recommend avoiding setting this, as it prevents cargo-dist from updating these files for you whenever you update or change your configuation.
+We recommend avoiding setting this, as it prevents dist from updating these files for you whenever you update or change your configuration.
 If you think you need this, please do file an issue or ask us about it, so we know what settings we're missing that necessitates this (or ideally, can point you to the existing settings).

-Nevertheless, setting can be necessary for users who customize their own configuration beyond cargo-dist's generated defaults and want to avoid cargo-dist overwriting it.
+Nevertheless, setting can be necessary for users who customize their own configuration beyond dist's generated defaults and want to avoid dist overwriting it.

 Possible values are: